 Ingredients

-- (optional) chopped nuts or raisins
+- Chopped nuts or raisins (optional): For crunch or chewiness.

 See recipe card for quantities.